 Data Courtesy of CoStarâ„¢

-Fortunately for landlords, retail construction has had a limited impact on the market's softness; supply growth during the past year represents an expansion of only 0.2%.
-Additionally, over the past decade, total retail space has declined as the market continues to right-size and remove obsolete inventory.
-Most recent large deliveries comprised auto dealerships, meaning the expansion of shopping center and ground-floor retail space was relatively more modest.
+Fortunately for landlords, retail construction has had a limited impact on the market's softness; total retail space in the market largely held steady during the past year.
+Additionally, over the past decade, total retail space has only increased by 1% as the market continues to right-size and remove obsolete inventory.
+Most recent large deliveries comprised auto dealerships.

 12 Mo Deliveries in SF